1980 Portuguese presidential election: Background

+Pre-campaign

+In the follow-up for the presidential election, Sá Carneiro himself considered running against Eanes, but his marital situation (Sá Carneiro lived with Snu Abecassis, although still married to his first wife, who refused to grant him a divorce) blocked this possibility, therefore, the candidate chosen to face Eanes, General António Soares Carneiro (no relation), wasn't his first pick as many generals also refused to challenge Eanes.
+Furthermore, Mário Soares refused to support Eanes against the overwhelming will of his own party, as Soares also had a very bad relationship with Eanes.

 Electoral system

 Any Portuguese citizen over 35 years old has the opportunity to run for president.
 In order to do so it was necessary to gather between 7500 and 15000 signatures and submit them to the Supreme Court of Justice.

 According to the Portuguese Constitution, to be elected, a candidate needs a majority of votes.
 If no candidate gets this majority there will take place a second round between the two most voted candidates.